theafricanengineer/theafricanengineer.github.io/_posts/2017-05-06-the-rise-of-modern-programming-languages.md

 The ***extern*** keyword indicates that this is an *external* library (***crate***).

+Another area that Rust excels in is the support for **FFI** (Foreign Function Interface).
+This means that it can easily be embedded inside of other languages.

 In terms of its learning curve, Rust would lie just below **Scala**.

-I should mention that according to the Stack Overflow Developer Survey, Rust has been the most loved programming language for two years in a row (2016 and 2017).
+I should mention that according to the [Stack Overflow Developer Survey](link), Rust has been the most loved programming language for two years in a row (2016 and 2017).

 Rust also happens to be my favourite among the five languages discussed in this post.